 Will this cookbook work for me if I'm on a special diet (gluten-free, paleo, vegetarian, GAPS, etc.)?

 If you're following any special diet or restricting any ingredients or food groups, this might not be the best cookbook for you.

 The recipes in this book use a variety of ingredients, including grains, meat, dairy, and eggs (along with fruits and vegetables.)
 Most of the recipes do not use any nuts, though.

 Some of these recipes take more time than others.
-For most of them, the extra time is usually for things like waiting for bread to rise, and the amount of active time you spend actually working in the kitchen is fairly minimal.
+For most of them, the extra time is usually for things like waiting for bread to rise or letting beans soak overnight, and the amount of active time you spend actually working in the kitchen is fairly minimal.